How ElectionPlus.AI Works

 The game.
 The AI.
 The scoring.

-Each prediction game corresponds to an Arizona election — mayoral races, city council, school boards, county races, and ballot initiatives.
-Every game shows its sponsor and the AI's current prediction.
+Each contest corresponds to an election — mayoral races, city council, school boards, county races, and ballot initiatives from across the country.
+Every contest shows its sponsor and the AI's prediction.

 See the AI's prediction